 FOR IMMEDIATE RELEASE

-CHC Navigation's GNSS receivers reach the Everest Peak
+CHC Navigation's GNSS receivers reached the Everest Peak

 Extreme GNSS surveying leverages the performance, reliability and flawless operability of CHCNAV receivers.